The History of Military Dog Tags

 During the "Cold Harbor Battle" of the Civil War, men on both sides sewed their name and addresses on their coats so they could be identified and the family informed of their death.

-The first Government issue Dog Tags during WWI were round.
-You were issued two round discs about one inch in diameter during boot camp.
+The first government-issue dog tags during WWI were round.
+You were issued two round discs about 1 in. in diameter during boot camp.
 There was a metal stamp kit that had metal letters of the alphabet, a metal block and a small hammer.
-Each man had to stamp his name on the Dog Tags and hang them around their neck with a length of leather thong or shoe string.
+Each man had to stamp his name on the dog tag, and then hand it around his neck with a length of leather thong or shoestring.

-Then during WWII the Government issued Dog Tags and I understand it started some time in 1930's.
-The Army had oval about an inch and a quarter long.
-The Navy/Marine Corps were a bit more than round as you can see by my Dog Tag from the Korean War (I lost my WWII Dog Tags when I got out after the War).
+During World War II, the Army had oval dog tags.
+Each was about 1 1/4 in. in length.
+The Navy/Marine Corps dog tags were a bit more than round, as you can see by my dog tag from the Korean War (I lost my WWII dog gags when I got out after that war.).

-Here's my Dog Tag of the Korean War which is on my key chain along with my Vietnam War Dog Tag.
+I carry my Korean War tag on my key chain, along with my Vietnam War dog tag.